Wikimedia-ID/pv-wikidata/README.md

 # pywikibot-wikidata
-This repository consists of code related to Wikidata projects
+This repository consists of code related to PV-Wikidata projects